 Bose Smart Soundbar 900

-£899 £818 at Electric Shop (save £81) (opens in new tab) Available only in black, this slick soundbar has all the spec you'd expect from Bose with wifi connectivity, Airplay, Bluetooth, Chromecast and multi-room streaming.
-Sonically it produces n impressively wide soundfield and an articulate and crisp Dolby Atmos performance.
+£899 £799 at Amazon (save £100) (opens in new tab) This slick soundbar has all the specs you'd expect from Bose with wifi connectivity, Airplay, Bluetooth, Chromecast and multi-room streaming.
+Sonically it produces an impressively wide soundfield and an articulate and crisp Dolby Atmos performance.

 Sonos Beam (Gen 2)

 £449 £349 at Richer Sounds (save £100) (opens in new tab) Sonos's impressive mid-level soundbar is a top notch performer, especially at this price.
 When watching Atmos content, two of the Beam's five-speaker arrays are dedicated to reproducing overhead and surround sounds and use psychoacoustic HRTF (head-related transfer function) technology to give the impression of height without needing to get vertical.
 Not that many soundbars (opens in new tab) at this price point come with networking capabilities, but this being a Sonos product, WIFI is on board as is HDMI eARC and compatibility with Amazon Alexa and Google Assistant.
 Also available on Amazon (opens in new tab) for the same price.

 £1299 £1099 at Richer Sounds (save £200) (opens in new tab)

 This five-star, Award-winning soundbar delivers amazing Atmos and a bountiful feature set that culminates in a truly impressive soundbar.
 Equally as impressive are these savings, meaning you can get one for £200 the usual asking price right now.